Installation worksheets for Digital Workplace

 |Database schema details||

-Select this flag to install BMC Digital Workplace without integration with BMC Remedy ITSM
+Installing BMC Digital Workplace without integration with BMC Remedy ITSM

-This checkbox in the AR System Server Information with BMC Remedy ITSM.section of the installer determines whether the installer integrates BMC Digital Workplace
+The check box in the AR System Server Information with BMC Remedy ITSM.section of the installer determines whether the installer integrates BMC Digital Workplace

-- You want to integrate with BMC HR Case Management without BMC Remedy ITSM
+- You want to integrate with BMC HR Case Management without BMC Remedy ITSM.

-- You want to install BMC Digital Workplace without integrating with BMC Remedy ITSM
+- You want to install BMC Digital Workplace without integrating with BMC Remedy ITSM.

-Selecting the checkbox disables the fields with AR System server information.
+Selecting the check box disables the fields with AR System server information.

 BMC Digital Workplace requires Apache Tomcat 8.0.1 or above.
 If you do not have Tomcat already installed, the BMC Digital Workplace installer includes Tomcat.
 You are prompted to install Tomcat during the installation process.